Google Maps Platform Reporting

 Quotas set limits on the number of requests your project can make to the Google Maps Platform APIs.
 Requests can be limited in three ways: per day, per minute, and per user per minute.
 Only successful requests and requests that cause server errors count against quota.
 Requests that fail authentication don't count against quota.

-Quota usage is displayed in graphs on the Quotas page in the Cloud Console, and can be grouped in requests per minute.
+Quota usage is displayed in graphs on the Quotas page in the Cloud console, and can be grouped in requests per minute.
 The current quota limits for selected APIs are displayed in tables below the quota usage graphs.

 To get your per-minute quota value for any GMP API product, use this calculator.